 Sixth Assessment Report

-The IPCC is developing its Sixth Assessment Report.
+The IPCC has finalised its Sixth Assessment Report.
 The report provides an update on the scientific, technical and socioeconomic aspects of climate change, including:

 - its causes